laurenkwng/How-Happy-Are-You/README.md

-# How Happy Are you?
+# How Happy Are You?

 A Linear Regression Analysis answering the question of: Does a model with more predictors fit the data significantly better than a model with less predictors regarding an individual’s happiness?